PeteyPii/MyLoLFantasy/README.md

 python server.py
 ```

 This should create an empty settings file for you called 'settings.json'.
-In this file you need to give to configure a LoL API key to use which should be stored as a string.
+In this file you need to configure a LoL API key to use which should be stored as a string.
 E.g. "lol-api-key" : "01234567-0123-0123-0123-0123456789ab".
 Then you also need to create a secret session key.
 You need a random 24 byte sequence which you can get by running this in a python shell:

 ```
 import os